 Abstract:

 At three industrial hotspots in the Northern Gulf of Kachchh, phytoplankton variety, distribution, abundance, and their relationship with hydro-biological factors and were investigated.
 The density of phytoplankton species ranged from 237*103 to 1115*103 No/lit.
-The Shannon wiener diversity index, Margalef richness index, and Pielou's evenness index, respectively, were 2.498 to 3.746, 4.941 to 7.531 and 0.259 to 0.9.
+The Shannon weaver diversity index, Margalef richness index, and Pielou's evenness index, respectively, were 2.498 to 3.746, 4.941 to 7.531 and 0.259 to 0.9.
 78 taxa from three phyla and three classes were reported throughout the study period.
 Chaetoceros was the most dominant genus among other groups.

-During all seasons, taxa such as Fragilariopsis oceanica, Nitzschia sp, Biddulphia sp, Asterionella japonica, Ditylum sol, Pleurosigma sp, and Trieres mobiliensis were documented from all sites during all seasons.
-The influence of dissolved oxygen, turbidity, temperature, salinity, pH, total suspended solid, nitrite, nitrate, and phosphate on plankton distribution and abundance has been discussed.
+During all seasons, taxa such as Fragilariopsis oceanica, Nitzschia sp., Biddulphia sp., Asterionella japonica, Ditylum sol, Pleurosigma sp., and Trieres mobiliensis were documented from all sites during all seasons.
+The influence of dissolved oxygen, turbidity, temperature, salinity, pH, total suspended solid, nitrites, nitrates, and phosphate on plankton distribution and abundance has been discussed.
 The areas were selected based on the presence of industrial establishments, coastal characteristics and the study will serve as a baseline database for future research.

 Key words